 The Sustainability Undergraduate Research Experience Program at Arizona State University

-1. Research Apprentice – Discover current research opportunities and careers while also learning about graduate school through the 1-credit course, SOS 294: Exploring Sustainability Research.
+- Research Apprentice – Discover current research opportunities and careers while also learning about graduate school through the 1-credit course SOS 294 Exploring Sustainability Research.
 Students will explore research opportunities in which they can become involved (though no commitment is required).
 The course will host several guest speakers including ASU faculty as well as graduate and undergraduate researchers.
 The class involves a “Y = Satisfactory” grading system, and the main requirements are attendance and in-class participation.
-Visit the full description and link to enroll for this Fall SOS 294.
+Visit the full course description in the ASU Class Search.

-2. Research Assistant – Gain substantive research experience by participating in an approved, faculty-supervised project for at least one full semester.
+- Research Assistant – Gain substantive research experience by participating in an approved, faculty-supervised project for at least one full semester.
 Research Assistants chosen for a SURE project will enroll for 3 credits of Individualized Instruction with their faculty supervisor.
-This amounts to a 6-8 hours per week of work on the project.
+This amounts to 6-8 hours per week of work on the project.
 Depending on the level of the student (e.g., first year to senior), the course numbers are SOS 194, 294, 394, or 499.
-Talk to your SOS advisor to determine which credits are most appropriate for you, find the Individualized Instruction form HERE.
-Juniors and Seniors interested in earning capstone internship credit should review the information on this page and talk to Internship Coordinator Caroline Savalle to register for SOS 484.
+Juniors and Seniors interested in earning capstone internship credit should review the information on this page and talk to the Assistant Director for Internships and Experiential Education, Caroline Savalle, to determine eligibility and register for SOS 484.

-3. Research Fellow – Advance beyond the Assistant level by taking SOS 394: Sustainability Research Design and Practice.
+- Research Fellow – Advance beyond the Assistant level by taking SOS 394 Sustainability Research Design and Practice.
 In this course students will develop practical research questions, receive training in graphic and visual communication, and create poster presentations in collaboration with their research supervisor and the class.
-To enroll, students must simultaneously enroll for at least 2 credit hours of Individuals Instruction (see course numbers above).
-For Barrett students, your Research / Thesis hours (HON 492 / 493) may also apply for these independent credit hours.
+Visit the full course description in the ASU Class Search.
+To be eligible, students must simultaneously enroll in at least 2 credit hours of Individualized Instruction.
+Barrett students may use their Research/Thesis hours (e.g. HON 492 or 493) in lieu of registering for SOS Individualized Instruction.

-Research-based course credits may apply to student’s upper-division electives or electives in your chosen track or related discipline.
-The SOS advisors can help students decide which coursework is best suited to their studies.
+Research-based course credits may apply to a student’s upper-division electives or electives in your chosen track or related discipline.
+The College of Global Futures advisors can help students decide which coursework is best suited to their studies.
 Sustainability students can also gain research experience through relevant Workshop (SOS 498) courses, Internship (SOS 484) hours, or other research-based credits.
-Ask your SOS advisor how to get involved.
+Ask your CGF advisor how to get involved.

-If you are interested in exploring opportunities and developing a fundamental understanding of sustainability-focused research, for the 1-credit SOS 294 course, Exploring Sustainability Research, in fall term.
-To continue participating in the program, apply to work on an approved project (see 2021 projects) with a sustainability scientist or scholar (check with your academic advisor to determine if credit is appropriate) and take SOS 394, Sustainability Research Design and Practice.
+If you are interested in exploring opportunities and developing a fundamental understanding of sustainability-focused research, register for SOS 294 Exploring Sustainability Research in a fall term.
+To continue participating in the program, apply to work on an approved project with a sustainability scientist or scholar (check with your academic advisor to determine if credit is appropriate) and take SOS 394 Sustainability Research Design and Practice.

 Spring 2021 SURE Project Application is due October 21, 2020.
 Students must be logged into their ASU account to access the application form.